-Prior exposure to relevant topics at the interface of Economics and Computer Science, particularly Computational Social Choice and Algorithmic Game Theory, is an advantage, but certainly not a requirement.
-The same holds for relevant topics in Artificial Intelligence, particularly in the areas of Multiagent Systems and Knowledge Representation and Reasoning.
+Prior exposure to relevant topics at the interface of Economics and Computer Science, particularly computational social choice and algorithmic game theory, is an advantage, but certainly not a requirement.
+The same holds for relevant topics in AI, particularly multiagent systems and knowledge representation.

 Please note that knowledge of the Dutch language is not required for this position, nor is it required for being able to live in Amsterdam.
-However, you have the opportunity to attend Dutch language classes.
+However, PhD candidates at the ILLC have the opportunity to attend Dutch language classes if they wish.

 You will be employed by the Faculty of Science at the University of Amsterdam on a fixed-term full-time position (38 hours per week).

 The appointment is intended to be for a period of four years.
-The initial contract will be for 18 months.
-This will be extended with a further 30 months after a positive evaluation.
+The initial employment contract will be for 18 months.
+This will be extended with a further 30 months after a positive assessment.

 The gross monthly salary amounts to €2,325 during the first year, rising to €2,972 during the fourth year, and will be supplemented with an 8% holiday allowance and an 8,3% end-of-year bonus.
 A favourable tax agreement, the `30% ruling’, may apply to applicants who are not Dutch nationals.
 The Collective Labour Agreement for Dutch Universities applies.

 This PhD position will be embedded into the ILLC’s PhD Programme, which offers training in a range of transferable skills that are relevant for a successful research career.